'If we’ve proven one concept, it’s that you can take care of people in this corporate climate.'

 They recently established a scholarship to help pharmacy students with similar entrepreneurial ambitions and a passion for patient care.
 “We wanted to be able to improve that person’s life with a little bit of scholarship money,” Kelly said.
 He and Kandi budgeted to provide a gift to a new student every year.

 |Aaron Smith (left), first recipient of the Hunts' scholarship, compares bow ties with Kelly.|

 Aaron Smith, the first recipient and a member of the class of 2019, met Kelly at a dean’s conference before he received the Hunts’ scholarship.
 He calls that moment “the most beneficial handshake I ever made.”

 Smith said Kelly handed him a bowtie-shaped business card and told him to call any time to talk about his goals to be self-employed one day.

 “When you talk to him, you wouldn’t know he owns several pharmacies,” Smith said.
 “He’s a very humble guy.
 Two months later, I got the scholarship from him.”

-Smith, who went to the Appalachian State University on a wrestling scholarship, spends his free time as a volunteer assistant coach at Goose Creek High School.
+Smith, who went to Appalachian State University on a wrestling scholarship, spends his free time as a volunteer assistant coach at Goose Creek High School.
 He earned the Most Outstanding Volunteer Award at the College of Pharmacy for his work with the team, although he missed the awards ceremony because it conflicted with wrestling practice.

 The Hunts, parents to three children, take special interest in people who mentor the next generation.
-Kelly remembers an instructor who helped him refine his Myrtle Beach style of flip-flips and T-shirts, and Kandi still uses memory devices that one instructor imparted to her in pharmacy school.
+Kelly remembers an instructor who helped him refine his Myrtle Beach style of flip-flops and T-shirts, and Kandi still uses memory devices that one instructor imparted to her in pharmacy school.